 Take an integrated approach to controlling mosquitoes on your property this summer when you encourage natural predators to aid in the fight.
-Besides causing the bothersome bites, mosquitoes can transmit diseases like West Nile virus and Zika.
-If you’re looking for solutions that don’t involve spraying, consider attracting bats and dragonflies and other skeeter-eating critters.
+Besides causing bothersome bites, mosquitoes can transmit diseases like West Nile virus and Zika.
+If you’re looking for solutions that don’t involve spraying, consider attracting bats, dragonflies and other skeeter-eating critters to your property.

 In order to reduce the mosquito population, you must take measures at every stage of the life cycle.
 There are four stages in a mosquito’s life: egg, larva, pupa and adult.
 When you disrupt the life cycle, you can reduce the mosquito population in your area.

-Mosquitoes breed in summer, and they lay their eggs in water.
+Mosquitoes breed in summer and lay their eggs in water.
 And they don’t need a lake or pool – mosquitoes can breed in as little as a bottle cap of water.

-For this reason, the top mosquito control advice is: Kill mosquitoes before they are old enough to bite by eliminating sources of standing water.
-This can mean depressions in the ground that fill when it rains and are slow to drain.
+For this reason, the top mosquito-control advice is: Kill mosquitoes before they are old enough to bite by eliminating sources of standing water.
+This even can mean filling in depressions in the ground that fill when it rains and drain slowly.
 Gardeners and DIY-ers frequently have buckets and containers around the garden.
 Cover or empty them, and fill watering cans only when you need them.